LaurenzMuessig/scaNpix/README.md

 ## 2. Create a class object and load some data:

-We first create a data object by grabbing some basic parameters (see also section about the parameter space) and then opening a UI dialogue to fetch which data to load.
+We first create a data object by grabbing some basic parameters (see also section about the parameter space) and then opening a UI dialogue to fetch which data type (e.g. DACQ or neuropixels) and whhat files to load.
 This will initialise the object into the Matlab workspace, but not load any data from disk yet.
 To select what data to load we first select a parent directory.
 Then we will get a list of all data files contained within any sub directories and from this list we select which data we want to load (so if your parent directory contains a lot of data files the list will be long).
 This data will then be treated as one experiment.

 ### Syntax:
 ```
-obj = scanpix.dacq(someInput);
-obj = scanpix.npix(someInput);
+obj = scanpix.ephys(someInput);
 ```
 Then we can use the class's load method to load the actual data, like so: